8yrce/TensorFlow-Friends-Finder/README.md

 Friends-Finder

-Be sure you have TensorFlow, OpenCV4, and numpy installed.
+Be sure you have TensorFlow, PIL, and numpy installed.

 To capture your own data: